1828 United States presidential election: Jacksonian Party

 In October 1825, the Tennessee legislature re-nominated Jackson for president.
 Congressional opponents of Adams, including former William H. Crawford supporter Martin Van Buren, rallied around Jackson's candidacy.
 Jackson's supporters called themselves Democrats, and would formally organize as the Democratic Party shortly after his election.
 In hopes of uniting those opposed to Adams, Jackson ran on a ticket with Calhoun.
-Calhoun would decline the invitation to join the Democratic Party, however, and instead formed the Nullifier Party after the election; the Nullifiers would remain largely aligned with the Democrats for the next few years, but ultimately broke with Jackson over the issue of states' rights during his first term.
 No congressional nominating caucus or national convention was held.

 Adams' relationship with Vice President John C. Calhoun deteriorated, with Calhoun opposing Clay's appointment as Secretary of State due to his own presidential ambitions.
 In June 1826, Calhoun gave his support to Jackson for the 1828 election.
 Calhoun's stance on the removal of Native Americans was not accepted by the Georgian electors who instead voted for William Smith.

 Van Buren, who supported Crawford during the 1824 election, supported Jackson during the 1828 election and aided in the selection of Calhoun as vice president in order to prevent DeWitt Clinton, his political enemy, from being selected.
 Clinton died on February 11, 1828.
 Van Buren arranged for incidents to divide Calhoun and Adams such as him abstaining from a vote on tariff legislation supported by Adams in order for Calhoun to break the tie by voting against it.

 Thomas Ritchie, editor of the Richmond Examiner, was one of the leading supporters of Crawford during the 1824 election and Van Buren convinced him to support Jackson.
 Van Buren convinced him of an alliance "between the planters of the South and the plain Republicans of the North".